Hiring A Developer? Get It In Writing And Signed First

 Client: “Uhh, yeah, we don’t have a contract.”

-Being strapped for cash, as most startups are, startups oftentimes enter into agreements with developers/designers/contractors without a good written contract.
+Being strapped for cash, as most startups are, founders oftentimes enter into agreements with developers/designers/contractors without a good written contract.
 This is a huge mistake and one that can be easily avoided.
 Ideally, you’ll reach out to your attorney prior to entering into any contract with any service provider.
 At a minimum, there are a few things to make sure that you have covered, in writing, before paying anyone anything.

 The Bare Necessities: